softwaregravy/pitchmaster/DESIGN.md

 - **Deliverables:**
   - A prototype scoring engine with API endpoints and benchmark reports comparing baseline versus sentiment-enhanced relevancy.

 ### 7. Morning Article List & Pitch Drafts

 - **Article Listing:**
   - Retrieve and display articles sorted by the refined scores combining relevance and sentiment.
   - Provide options for viewing both top-tier articles and a broader “below the line” set for extended coverage.
 - **Content Generation:**
   - Automatically generate a concise (<50 word) summary for each article, highlighting its relevance to the brand/initiative.
 - **Pitch Draft Generation:**
+  - **Training-Based Drafts:** Users can upload 10-100 past pitch emails to train the system to generate drafts in their style and voice.
+  - **Contextual Drafting:** The generated draft references guidelines and previous pitches to maintain consistency.
+  - **Journalist Email Inclusion:** If available, the draft will include the journalist’s email.
+  - **User Upload Interface:** Users can upload past emails via the dashboard for training.
   - Offer a “Pitch Journalist” link that pre-fills an email draft with references to the brand guidelines and pitch samples using URL parameters.
   - Note: V1 does not send emails directly; users will need to copy or export the draft.
 - **Export Options:**
   - Include CSV export functionality for integration with external tools like Google Sheets or Airtable.
 - **Deliverables:**
   - An automated daily article list generation job, integrated with a refined scoring mechanism, email draft generation service, and CSV export tool within the dashboard.

 ### 8. User Management & Permissions
 - **Roles & Models:**
   - **User Model:** Standard Devise integration for email/password authentication.